PingOne Advanced Identity Cloud

 This page details the backend process of how AM does this, which includes subject mappings.

 An rsFilter is an authentication method used to delegate authentication from IDM to AM.
-In Identity Cloud, the rsFilter is predefined in the authentication configuration.
+In Advanced Identity Cloud, the rsFilter is predefined in the authentication configuration.

 The rsFilter configuration includes the following properties: